 How is priapism treated?

-It is important to see a doctor immediately as the sooner it is treated, the less damage there will be to the erectile tissue.
+It is essential to see a doctor immediately, as the sooner it is treated, the minor damage to the erectile tissue.
 If you seek treatment within four to six hours, your doctor may give you a decongestant medicine to help your erection decrease.

 Another option is for the doctor to use a needle and syringe to release the extra blood trapped in the penis.
-If this doesn’t work, surgery may be needed to try to stop permanent damage to the penis.
+If this does not work, surgery may be needed to stop permanent damage to the penis.

 What is a fractured penis?

-A penile fracture can occur when there is too much force on an erect penis and the fibrous tissue within the penis breaks.
-When the penis fractures a clicking or popping sound is heard, the erection goes down and bruising and pain occur.
+A penile fracture can occur when too much force on an erect penis and the fibrous tissue within the penis breaks.
+When the penis fractures, a clicking or popping sound is heard, the erection goes down, and bruising and pain occur.

 What Causes a Fractured Penis?

 Penile fractures are rare.
-The main cause of a penis fracture is vigorous intercourse or vigorous masturbation.
+The leading cause of a penis fracture is vigorous intercourse or vigorous masturbation.

 How is a fractured penis treated?

 A fractured penis needs urgent surgery.
-For the best result from surgery, it is best if it occurs within six hours of the fracture, if possible.
+It is best for the best result from surgery if it occurs within six hours of the fracture, if possible.